zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/col1-and-col2/README.md

 # **Description**

-These functions can be used in conjunction with the **FIELD**function to determine the character positions 1 position before and 1 position after the location of the last field.
+These functions can be used in conjunction with the **FIELD** function to determine the character positions one position before and one position after the location of the last field.
 It takes the general form:

 ```
 COL1() / COL2()